open-canada/vitals/docs/analysis.md

 -	CUMULATIVE ANALYSIS OF POST-AUTHORIZATION ADVERSE EVENT REPORTS OF PF-07302048 (BNT162B2) RECEIVED THROUGH 28-FEB-2021.
 Prepared by Pfizer, Released to Public Health and Medical Professionals for Transparency (<https://phmpt.org/>)  under the court order on 17 November 2021: <https://phmpt.org/wp-content/uploads/2021/11/5.3.6-postmarketing-experience.pdf>

-The above references expose the lack of evidence and scientific integrity in the reports produced by the vaccine manufacturers.
+The above references expose the lack of evidence and scientific integrity in the reports produced by the COVID vaccine manufacturers.
-The data from vaccine tests have never been made public --- [All vaccine manufacturers refuse to provide them](https://www.youtube.com/watch?v=YDxkloJ-4kE&t=474s)
+The data from vaccine tests have never been made public --- [All vaccine manufacturers refuse to provide them](https://www.bmj.com/content/376/bmj.o102)

-The last document, *released by Pfizer under the court order* on 17 November 2021, provides data that was collected, but willingly not disclosed by manufacturer prior to 17 November 2021, on real world adverse events observed  in the first 2.5 months after Emergency Use Authorization.
+The last document, *released by Pfizer under the court order* on 17 November 2021, provides data that was collected, but  not disclosed by the manufacturer prior to 17 November 2021, on real world adverse events observed  in the first 2.5 months after Emergency Use Authorization.
 Among others, it lists: over 1,200 deaths; over 25,000 nervous system adverse events; and Anaphylaxis and Vaccine-Associated Enhanced Disease (listed under “Safety concerns”).